protecode-sc/helm-chart/README.md

 `frontend.web.rootURL`            | Root URL of web service for emails.     | ""
 `frontend.web.vacuumDays`         | Days when to force vacuum the db.       | "sunday" `frontend.web.csrfTrustedOrigins` | Trusted origins for CSRF check          | ""
-`frontend.web.forcedHttpsUrls`    | Force internal absolute URLS to https   | false
+`frontend.web.forcedHttpsUrls`    | Force internal absolute URLs to https   | false

 `frontend.web.rootURL` is only necessary if it differs from `ingress.host` and `ingress.tls` values.
 By default, URL of the BDBA service is inferred from values specified for Ingress.